Support Us Button Widget

 The Columbia has a host of locations to pick up a sammie, even in the Tampa International Airport.

-Tampa natives know we’re pretty passionate about Cuban sandwiches around here.
+Tampa locals know we’re pretty passionate about Cuban sandwiches around here.
 Some argue ours — made with pork, salami, ham, Swiss cheese, mayo, mustard, and pickles — is better than Miami’s.
 But we’re not here to argue.

 We’ve rounded up some must-try sandies across TBAY.
 Comamos (let’s eat).